Bites of Delight

 If you scour the internet for crostini recipes, you will find endless amounts of creations, but forget the recipes.
 The recipes out there are all great but you don’t need them.
 They can inspire you, of course, but look to your pantry, leftovers and favorite flavor combinations for inspiration too.
 The possibilities are endless.

 Crostini are one of my favorite weekend snacks.
 I love sipping a glass of wine on a Saturday or Sunday afternoon with a nibble of crostini and some olives!

 • Traditional recipes call for brushing the toasts with olive oil before baking.
 I found this not only to be time consuming, but it was inconsistent.
 Where the brush landed often was soaked with too much olive oil while other spots were too dry.
 It also makes an oily mess.
 So I thought, “Why not use olive oil spray?”
 I tried it once and never looked back.
 It provided a consistent application across the bread and takes seconds to do!
 Note- I did not say Pam spray or canola oil spray, it must be Extra Virgin Olive Oil spray.

 • If your topping can handle some garlic flavor, take a peeled clove of garlic and rub it on the toasted bread slices before serving.
 This is a top from Ina Garten.
 You won’t believe the level of flavor it adds.
 (Do this sparingly it adds more flavor than you think!)

-• You can make the toast points at least 1 day in advance and store in an air proof container.
+• Many people, including Mrs. Ina Garten, say you can make the toast points at least one day in advance and store in an air proof container.
 However, I like to make them just a few hours before serving whenever possible.
 Fresher is always better and since they are so easy, I don’t mind making them the day I plan to use them.